In this issue:

 If you had rabbit trouble this year, you should guard your

 shrubs and small trees now.
 With few greens left to eat, rabbits

 Fence the rascals away from new, low-branched and thin-barked

 plants.
 Fruit trees, euonymus and burning bush are rabbit

 Green thumbs up

-to Paul Emanuelsen, a star among stars in that hard-working band
+to people like Paul Emanuelsen, a star among stars in that

 Green thumbs down

 to delay when there's bad pruning to correct.
-If this leafless
+If the leafless

 season reveals stubs or ragged edges that need recutting, don't